Become a Longhorn Wellness Peer Educator

 Longhorn Wellness Peer Educator Program

 Longhorn Wellness Peer Educators gain peer health leadership expertise through a three-semester academic course and experiential learning that promotes health and wellness on campus.
-Longhorn Wellness Peer Educators facilitate workshops for student groups and classes and engage with other UT students like you to empower all UT students to make well-informed decisions about well-being and help create a healthy campus culture.
+Longhorn Wellness Peer Educators facilitate workshops for student groups and classes and engage with other UT students to empower all UT students to make well-informed decisions about well-being and help create a healthy campus culture.

 Benefits of being a Longhorn Wellness Peer Educator